Energy use advice campaign pulled due to cost, Zahawi says

 And asked about the possibility of winter blackouts, Mr Zahawi said these were "very unlikely".

-Amid concerns about rising household energy costs, the government has said it would limit average bills rises to £2,500 through government borrowing, at a cost of £60bn for six months.
+Amid concerns about rising household energy costs, the government has said it would limit average bill rises to £2,500 through government borrowing, at a cost of £60bn for six months.

 To help people save energy and cut costs, the Department for Business, Energy and Industrial Strategy (BEIS) had been preparing a public information campaign.